 The pairing of Sears and Kmart was intended to leverage the strengths of both chains by making their products, brands (Kenmore, Craftsman, DieHard), and services (including auto and appliance repair) available through more locations and distribution channels.
 That strategy has utterly failed to translate into an increase in sales for either retailer.
 Indeed, Sears Holdings has struggled since its formation in 2005, while investors, initially wowed by the financial prowess of chairman Edward Lampert, have grown disenchanted and confused regarding his long-term vision for the company.

-Lampert has not invested much in improving the stores themselves, focusing instead on growing the company's online properties.
+And Lampert hasn't invested much in improving existing stores, focusing instead on growing the company's online properties.
 Part of that strategy is paying off as the number of visitors to the Sears.com and Kmart.com websites is actually growing; its online presence is also complemented by the PartsDirect.com (DIY repair parts) and LandsEnd.com (casual apparel) websites.
 Still, some analysts point out that without more capital improvements to existing store locations, especially those stores in older malls, it will be hard to woo shoppers from such rivals as Wal-Mart, Target, and Home Depot, among others.

 As Sears business continues to deteriorate, the company spun off its Lands' End retail business and is considering the same for its Sears Auto Center businesses.
 Sears has been closing stores, and selling real estate and other assets as it tries to turn its business around.

 Chairman Lampert added the CEO title in February 2013 when Louis D'Ambrosio stepped down due to health issues in his family.
 D'Ambrosio became the chief executive of Sears Holdings in February 2011.